trebisky/sun3-bootrom/README.md

 x86 linux host.

-I am going to begin targetting the Sun 3/160 since the sources support that (as CARERRA) and because I have a 3/160 to test with.
+I am going to begin targetting the Sun 3/160 since the sources support that target (as CARRERA) and because I have a 3/160 to test with.